ManjuLanjewar/vsd-hdp/README.md

 ![image](https://github.com/ManjuLanjewar/vsd-hdp/assets/157192602/450fd35e-e4f3-41f3-9b2c-9e02e330758e)

-- timing_type : "combinational" (Timing arc)
-- timins_sense : "positive_unate"
+* timing_sense : "positive_unate" / "negative_unate" /"non_unate"

+> Unateness

-AND and OR gate has positive unateness
+- AND and OR gate has positive unateness

-input changes from 0 to 1, o/p never change from 1 to 0.
-This will never happen. i/p goes from 0 to 1, then o/p remains zero or o/p goes from 0 to 1.
+	Input changes from 0 to 1, o/p never change from 1 to 0.
+This will never happen.
+Input goes from 0 to 1, then o/p remains zero or o/p goes from 0 to 1.
 If there is change in i/p then o/p will not change at all or o/p will follow same direction as i/p.
 That means i/p is rises then o/p will have no chnage or o/p will be rise. o/p cannot fall for i/p rise.
 This is true for AND and OR gate and called positive unateness.

-NOT, NAND and NOR gate has negative unateness
+- NOT, NAND and NOR gate has negative unateness

 	In NOT gate When i/p goes from 0 to 1, then o/p goes from 1 to 0.
 If i/p goes from 1 to 0, then o/p goes from 0 to 1.
 It will never happen in NOT gate that if i/p changes from 0 to 1, then o/p also 0 to 1.
 That means i/p rise, then o/p falls.
 Same is case with NAND and NOR gate where i/p rise, then o/p falls or no change in o/p. i/p rise cannot result in o/p rise.
 This behaviour called negative unateness.

-XOR gate has
+- XOR gate has Non unate
 	For same pin, it has positive unate and negative unate. o/p change dependent on value of other pin.
-This behaviour called Non unate. i/p rise can cause o/p rise or o/p fall .
+This behaviour called Non unate.
+Input rise can cause o/p rise or o/p fall.

 ![image](https://github.com/ManjuLanjewar/vsd-hdp/assets/157192602/a4fca934-d28a-41a3-9d1d-e0a2cc5510cd)

 Complex gate have one pin as positive unate and one pin as negative unate.
+Here, timing_type : "combinational" (Timing arc)

-This unateness information is imp for tool to understand how to propogate transition.
+This unateness information is important for tool to understand how to propogate transition.

+> Sequential Timimg Arcs

+  Clock to Q timing delay are sequential timing arcs.
+With respect to clock, data may come at Tcq but that doesn't mean clock is rising so Q may rise or fall.
+Q will rise or fall that depends upon D pin.
+With respect to clock, Q has non unateness. timing_sense : "non_unate" timing_type : "falling_edge"